Tai Phake people: Marriage

 The Tai Phakes usually marry within the community.
 They are monogamous although polygamy is not forbidden provided the man has the requisite means to support such a family.
 The Tai Phakes do not keep any matrimonial relations with people of other caste or tribes.
 Widow and cross-cousin marriage take place in the Tai Phake society.
 The marriage is celebrated with a detailed ceremony.
 Divorce is not a common affair in the Tai Phake society.
 The husband or a wife files a divorce case before the "chow mann" who takes a decision in the meeting of the village elders.

 Beliefs

 The Tai Phakes follow Theravada sect of Buddhism with some old animistic beliefs.

 Culture

 Language

 The Phake language is similar to those of Shan.
 They have their own separate scripts and also have preserved manuscripts.
 Most of them are religious scriptures.

-The Tai Phake language has 10 vowel phonemes, 15 consonant phonemes, 2 semivowels, a few diphthongs, and 3 consonant clusters.
+The Tai Phake language has 10 vowel phonemes, 18 consonant phonemes, 2 semivowels, 3 diphthongs, and up to 13 consonant clusters.

 It is a tonal language and retains 6 prominent tones-rising, falling, high (mid), low high (falling) and low (mid).
 It is also monosyllabic.
 Suffixes are added to retain the monosyllabic quality of the words.

 Being followers of Theravada Buddhism, the Tai Phake people are also able to read Pali.